FdSc - Marine Ecology and Conservation

 Year Two (Level 5)

-120 UCAS tariff points.
-Normally one A Level in a Biological /Environmental Science or Geography plus other subjects to complete total points, or an average pass at Level 3 Extended Diploma (previously National Diploma) in Animal Management or Countryside Management or MERIT in 90 Credit Diploma.
+A minimum of 48 new UCAS tariff points.
+Normally one A Level in a Biological /Environmental Science or Geography plus other subjects to complete total points, or an average PASS at Level 3 City & Guilds Extended Diploma in Animal Management or Countryside Management or MERIT in 90 Credit Diploma.

-GCSEs in Maths, English (grade C or above) are required.
-Mature entry is actively encouraged and relevant work experience will be considered in place of formal qualifications, but Acess to HE courses in Science are highly recommended.
+Four GCSEs in Maths, English (grade C or above) are required.
+Mature entry is actively encouraged and relevant work experience will be considered in place of formal qualifications, but Access to HE courses in Science are highly recommended.